aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/multimedia-annotations/_index.md

     - Fill `ViewArray`, create at least one [3D View](https://reference.aspose.com/pdf/net/aspose.pdf.annotations/pdf3dview) and add it to array.

 1. Set 3 basic parameters in annotation:
-    - the `page` on which the annotation will be placed,
+    - the `page` on which the annotation will be placed.
-    - the `rectangle`, inside which the annotation,
+    - the `rectangle`, inside which the annotation.
     - and the `3dArtWork` object.
-1. For a better presentation of the 3D object, set the Border frame
+1. For a better presentation of the 3D object, set the Border frame.
-1. Set the default view (for example - TOP)
+1. Set the default view (for example - TOP).
 1. Add some additional parameters: name, preview poster etc.
-1. Add Annotation to the [Page](https://reference.aspose.com/pdf/net/aspose.pdf/page)
+1. Add Annotation to the [Page](https://reference.aspose.com/pdf/net/aspose.pdf/page).
-1. Save the result
+1. Save the result.

 ### Example